Abuse is the Beauty of the Working ClassBjarne Melgaard in collaboration with Bjørn Kristian Hilberg (Malbrum)

 Bjørn Kristian Hilberg and Bjarne Melgaard, Untitled, 2024

-Etched marble and ephemera
+Etched calacatta rose marble table and ephemera

-Etched marble and ephemera
+Etched calacatta rose marble table and ephemera

 Bjarne Melgaard, Untitled, 2024